tbrowder/Date-Names/README.md

 Module **Date::Names** provides the full name of months and days of the week for the numbers 1..12 and 1..7, respectively, primarily for use with **Raku**'s date functions.

-Full names of the months and weekdays are currently available in the following twelve languages:
+Full names of the months and weekdays are currently available in the following thirteen languages:

 ### Table 1.
 Language ISO codes (lower-case)